 DUI Attorney Near Me St. Francois County, MO

 DUI Attorney Near Me St. Francois County, MO.
-No one enjoys being arrested, but it is important to understand that driving under the influence in St. Francois County is treated as a serious offense in Missouri court.
-Regardless of the details of your situation, when you are arrested for driving drunk or high, find an attorney you can trust to protect your rights and your future.
+Being arrested for driving under the influence in St. Francois County, MO is a serious matter.
+Whatever the situation, when you are criminally charged for driving drunk or high, find an attorney you can trust to protect your rights and your future.

-You deserve quality legal representation from an attorney who has a track record of winning in St. Francois County and Missouri.
-Depending on the circumstances, an astute St. Francois County, MO DUI attorney near you may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, lead your case to trial to fight the conviction or negotiate a lesser punishment through a plea bargain.
-Most importantly, they will navigate the law and the entire legal process for your St. Francois County, MO DUI case.
-For dedicated, aggressive defense against injustice after you have been arrested of driving under the influence of drugs or alcohol, speak to Combs Law Group at (314) 900-HELP.
+You deserve quality legal representation from an attorney who has successfully defended against DUI convictions in St. Francois County and Missouri.
+Depending on the details of your case, an astute St. Francois County, MO DUI attorney near you will make the best of your situation.
+They may be able to get the prosecutor to drop the charges, reduce the charges to lesser offenses, fight the conviction in a trial or negotiate a lesser punishment through a plea bargain.
+Their principle responsibility is to navigate the law and the entire legal process for your St. Francois County, MO DUI case.
+For dedicated, aggressive defense against injustice after being arrested of driving under the influence, speak to Combs Waterkotte at (314) 900-HELP.

 What is a DUI in St. Francois County, MO?

-Commonly referred to as a DUI (which stands for driving under the influence, the official nomenclature used in Missouri courts is a DWI (driving while intoxicated).
-Missouri Revised Statute §577.010 and §577.012 outline the definition of the crime of driving under the influence of alcohol or drugs and lays forth the law for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
-After your Missouri DWI arrest, you deserve a DUI attorney near St. Francois County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.
+Commonly referred to as a DUI (which stands for driving under the influence, Missouri law actually calls the offense a DWI (driving while intoxicated).
+Missouri Revised Statute §577.010 and §577.012 define what constitutes the crime of driving under the influence of alcohol or drugs and specifies the law for sentencing and punishments for those convicted of a DWI, with the latter specific to driving with a BAC, or blood alcohol content, over the legal limit.
+If you have been arrested in Missouri for a DWI, you may need a DUI attorney near St. Francois County, MO to fight for your freedom and protect you from unfair treatment by Missouri courts.

-A person can be arrested for a DWI in Missouri for a variety of reasons.
-Under Missouri law, it is illegal to drive while intoxicated, and that covers more than just driving under the influence of alcohol.
-While many DWI arrests in Missouri are done based on drunk driving allegations, you can also be arrested for a DWI due to allegedly operating a vehicle while under the influence of another mind-altering drug.
+A police officer may arrest someone for a DWI in Missouri for a long list of reasons.
+The law outlaws driving while intoxicated — not explicitly for driving under the influence of alcohol.
+Though many DWI arrests in Missouri are done based on accusations of driving drunk, you can also be arrested for a DWI on suspicion of operating a vehicle while under the influence of another intoxicating substance.

-The same Missouri law prohibits driving while intoxicated by drugs that impair skills necessary to driving including motor skills, reaction time and decision making.
-That means that you are liable to arrest if a police officer believes that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.
+The same Missouri law prohibits driving while impared by psychoactive substances that impair your consciousness or motor skills.
+That means that a police officer can arrest you if they suspect that you are impaired, including due to ingesting marijuana or even narcotics or pharmaceuticals like opiates.

-If you were arrested for driving under the influence in Missouri, contact a DUI attorney near you right away.
-Chris Combs of Combs Law Group is a reuptable and capable St. Francois County-based DUI attorney near you.
-For a trustworthy DUI attorney near you, call (314) 900-HELP.
+If you were arrested for driving under the influence in Missouri, speak to a DUI attorney near you as soon as possible.
+Chris Combs of Combs Waterkotte is a reuptable and capable St. Francois County-based DUI attorney near you.
+When you need a DUI attorney near you whom you can trust, call (314) 900-HELP.

 Getting Stopped or Arrested for a DUI in St. Francois County, MO

-It is critical that you know your rights in the event that you are pulled over for driving intoxicated.
-Speak to an experienced St. Francois County, MO DUI attorney near you with Combs Law Group at (314) 900-HELP to learn about your rights and what to do if you are ever stopped when operating a vehicle in Missouri.
-And if you have already gone through being pulled over and arrested for driving drunk or high, our incredible St. Francois County, MO defense lawyers will fight for your freedom and justice.
+You owe it to yourself to know your rights in the event that you are stopped for driving under the influence.
+Speak to an experienced St. Francois County, MO DUI attorney near you with Combs Waterkotte at (314) 900-HELP to understand your rights and what to do if you are ever stopped when operating a vehicle in Missouri.
+And if you were already subjected to a traffic stop and were arrested for driving drunk or high, our outstanding St. Francois County, MO defense law firm will fight for your freedom and justice.

 DUI Traffic Stops in St. Francois County, MO

-A Missouri officer of the law must have reasonable suspicion that you are driving drunk in order to pull an individual over in St. Francois County, MO.
-For a DWI, reasonable suspicion could be things like drifting out of lane, traveling the wrong way down a road and any other driving behaviors such as alternating extremes in speed, swerving or stopping and going.
+In order to pull someone over, a St. Francois County, MO or any Missouri police officer must have reasonable suspicion.
+For a DWI, reasonable suspicion would be represented by behaviors like like splitting the lane, going the wrong way down a road and other erratic driving behaviors such as inconsistencies in speed, swerving or braking.

-A police officer is not able to lawfully stop you unless they can identify reasonable suspicion that you are committing the crime of driving while intoxicated meet the more stringent burden of probable cause in order to actually arrest you for a DWI.
+A police officer is not allowed to stop you unless there is reasonable suspicion that you are committing the crime of driving while intoxicated satisfy the higher burden of probable cause in order to actually place you under arrest for a DWI.

-If you feel that you were improperly stopped for or accused of your St. Francois County, MO DWI, contact a DUI attorney near you right away.
-If an officer stopped you without any reasonable suspicion, even if they then obtained evidence that you were driving under the influence, a DUI attorney near St. Francois County, MO will help get your case dismissed and put to rest so you can put this behind you and be free.
+If you feel that you were wrongly stopped for or accused of your St. Francois County, MO DWI, contact a DUI attorney near you as soon as possible.
+If you were stopped by an officer without giving them reasonable suspicion, even if they then obtained evidence that you were driving under the influence, turn to a DUI attorney near you in St. Francois County, MO who will help get the prosecutor to dismiss your case so you can put this behind you and be free.

 Sobriety Tests for DUIs in St. Francois County, MO

-If you are pulled over by an officer due to suspected intoxicated driving, they will likely try to get you to do a test to prove that you are under the influence.
+If a law officer stops you under suspicion of drunk or drugged driving, they will likely try to get you to do a test to prove that you are under the influence.
 There are two types of tests St. Francois County, MO police officers typically use in traffic stops for driving under the influence: field sobriety tests and chemical tests.

 1. Chemical Tests (ie. a breathalizer)

-When police officers stop drivers in St. Francois County MO for drunk driving or driving under the influence, chemical tests are often used as evidence to prove that the driver was under the influence at the time of the stop.
-Chemical tests include tests of the blood, breath, saliva or urine that are meant to identify the presence of and/or measure the concentration of various substances including alcohol.
+In St. Francois County, MO stops for DUIs, chemical tests are often used as evidence to collect evidence that the driver was under the influence at the time of the stop.
+Chemical tests include tests of the blood, breath, saliva or urine that check for the presence and concentration of various substances including alcohol.

-Like most US states, Missouri has what is known as an implied consent law, pursuant to which, as a St. Francois County, MO driver or driver anywhere in Missouri, you automatically agree to submit to chemical sobriety tests just by operating a vehicle.
-A good DUI attorney near you will counsel you to know that you can refuse to submit to a breathalyzer or other chemical test, but you can face legal consequences for the act of refusing the test.
-Still, the police cannot physically force you to produce a sample.
+Like most US states, Missouri has what is known as an implied consent law, pursuant to which, as a St. Francois County, MO driver or driver anywhere in Missouri, you automatically consent to submit to chemical sobriety tests simply by getting behind the wheel.
+A good DUI attorney near you will counsel you to know that you can refuse to a breathalyzer or other chemical test, but you can face legal consequences for the act of refusing the test.
+You cannot be physically forced to produce a sample.

-If you already did a breathalyzer test, consult an experienced St. Francois County, MO DUI attorney near you to discuss your defense and how they can help you.
-As your DUI attorney near St. Francois County, MO, Combs Law Group will obtain discovery documents and comb through them to determine if the breathalyzer or other test was performed lawfully and whether it should or should not be admissible in court.
+If you do take a breathalyzer test, speak to an exemplary St. Francois County, MO DUI attorney near you to discuss your defense and how they can help you.
+As your DUI attorney near St. Francois County, MO, Combs Waterkotte will obtain discovery documents and comb through them to examine if the breathalyzer or other test was performed lawfully and whether it is or is not admissible in court.

 2. Field Sobriety Tests

-Field tests are subjective tests sometimes used during a DWI stop that are designed to gauge whether you are intoxicated through a series of demonstrative tasks.
+Field tests are subjective tests sometimes used during a DWI stop that are meant to determine whether you are impaired through a series of demonstrative tasks.
 The National Highway Traffic and Safety Administration has spelled out three standardized field tests that police officers can use to test drivers in St. Francois County, MO and throughout the United States.

 1. Walk and turn – walk heel to toe in a straight line for nine steps, turn around and repeat in the opposite direction